ebi-uniprot/uniprot-manual/help/sequence-alignments.md

 -   An \* (asterisk) indicates positions which have a single, fully conserved residue.
 -   A : (colon) indicates conservation between groups of strongly similar properties - scoring &gt; 0.5 in the Gonnet PAM 250 matrix.
--   A . (period) indicates conservation between groups of weakly similar properties - scoring =&lt; 0.5 in the Gonnet PAM 250 matrix.
+-   A. (period) indicates conservation between groups of weakly similar properties - scoring =&lt; 0.5 in the Gonnet PAM 250 matrix.

 Jobs have unique identifiers, which (depending on the job type) can be used in queries (e.g. to get the intersection of two sequence similarity searches).
 Job identifiers and the related data are kept for 7 days, and are then deleted.